kennysmithed/oels2020/oels_practical_wk10.md

 Now you (hopefully) get the general idea, we can have a look at some more detailed aspects of the code.
 The first thing to flag up is that I have changed the `save_data.php` script a bit, and also changed the `save_data` function in the javascript code, to make it a bit more general.
 In the old version of our `save_data.php` it was hard-wired to write to a specific sub-folder in *my* `server_data` folder, which was bad for two reasons: one, if you forgot to edit the PHP script to point to your `server_data` folder, all your data, weird voice recordings etc appear in my `server_data` folder and frighten/confuse me; two, for the new experiment we want to save stuff to two different sub-folders of `server-data/il` (saving participant data to `server-data/il/participant_data` and output languages to `server-data/il/ready_to_iterate`), and we really don't want to have to write two different PHP scripts which are trivially different from each other just to handle that.

-The solution is to make the `save_data.php` and `save_data` javascript functions a bit more general - we pass in information about which user's server directory to use (ksmith7 for me, s... for you), and also which directory to save the data in (which avoids us having to create different PHP scripts for saving in slightly different directories).
+The solution is to make the `save_data.php` and `save_data` javascript functions a bit more general - we pass in information about which user's `server_data` directory to use (ksmith7 for me, s... for you), and also which directory to save the data in (which avoids us having to create different PHP scripts for saving in slightly different directories).
 The new more general code looks like this:

 ```js